-Florida’s coastal areas are ideal places to live, work and play.
+Florida’s coastal areas are great places to live, work and play.
 Unfortunately, these areas are feeling the effects of changing air and water temperature, rising sea level, and changes in the amount of rainfall and severity of storms.

-Scientific evidence collected over decades demonstrates the reality of sea-level rise and climate change.
+Scientific evidence collected over decades–and scientific consensus–demonstrates the reality of sea-level rise and climate change.
 Sea level measurements tell us how much the oceans have risen, and historical records from various sources, including ice cores, confirm that atmospheric carbon dioxide has increased rapidly during the last century.

 While science can tell us that our seas are rising and climate is changing, it cannot tell us about the speed or scale of these changes.
 Trends in climate change and sea-level rise may present different impacts for different communities, so local governments and environmental managers must assess their vulnerability and rely on the best available science.

 “While it is impossible to attribute any single weather event to climate change, the multiplicity of extreme events combined with continuing high temperatures, melting glaciers, and sea level rise are all consistent with projections by climate scientists about how climate change will play out,” Jones said.